VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/QuoteShipmentMethodType.md

 # QuoteShipmentMethodType ==~object~==

-The `QuoteShipmentMethodType` is an object that contains information about a shipment method associated with a quote.
+This type is an object that contains information about a shipment method associated with a quote.

 ## Fields